Course Info / Syllabus

 Perform the following exercise on your AWS instance.

-1. Create a new user named bob (replace with your username, see above)
+1. Create a new user named BOB

-2. What is the path to bob’s home directory?
+2. What is the path to BOB’s home directory?

-3. Can ubuntu add files to bob’s home directory?
+3. Can ubuntu add files to BOB’s home directory?
 Why or why not?

 • For credit, answer must include what was to to justify answer.

-4. Switch to the user bob
+4. Switch to the user BOB

-5. Get to bob’s home directory
+5. Get to BOB’s home directory

-6. Can bob add files to bob’s home directory?
+6. Can BOB add files to BOB’s home directory?
 Why or why not?

 • For credit, answer must include what was to to justify answer.